 Traditionally Holi signals the end of winter and the start of Spring.
-Holi is celebrated as the triumph off good over evil just like the as well as the spring triumphs over the dark and dismal winter.
-In the many myths of Holi festival the good wins over evil and the trouble spirit become resurgent and like the freshness of spring, the soul gets rid of its negativity and is rejuvenated.
+Holi is regarded as a festival of colours.
+Holi is celebrated as the triumph of good over evil as the spring triumphs over the dark and dismal winter.
+In the many myths of the Holi festival the good wins over evil and the troubled spirit becomes resurgent like the freshness of spring, the soul gets rid of its negativity and is rejuvenated.
 This is the day to make a fresh start annually.
 It is also a good time for physical as well as spiritual regeneration.

-The festival lasts for two days.
-One the full moon of phalgun, the evil Holika is burnt symbolically in huge bonfires and the morning after is the celebration of colour known as Dhuleti.
+Holi festival lasts for two days.
+On the full moon of Phalgun (after MahaShivaratri), the evil Holika is burnt symbolically in huge bonfires and the morning after is the celebration of colour known as Dhuleti.

-It is the festival of colour and people celebrate by colouring each other with gulal (red colour) and now many other bright colours.
-The colours, representing the colours of spring, the joy of the victory of the good.
+People celebrate by colouring each other with gulal (red colour) and now many other bright colours which represent Spring, the joy of the victory of the good.
 It is a major celebration in north India.

 Hiranyakashyapu was a powerful king and he ordered his people to worship him as God.
 His son Prahlad refused his father's orders and continued to worship Lord Vishnu.
-The king wanting to kill Prahlada and wipe out the very name of Lord Vishnu.
+The king wanted to kill Prahlada and wipe out the very name of Lord Vishnu.
 He sent his sister Holika, who possessed the boom of never being burnt by fire, to destroy Prahlada.
-The evil holika sits with the boy Prahlad in a huge fire.
-However, Prahlada emerges unscathed, while his aunt burns to death.
-Holi commemorates this, and huge bonfires are burnt on the eve of Holi on the full Moon nightas its symbolic representation of victory of good.
+The evil Holika sits with the boy Prahlad in a huge fire.
+Due to the blessings of Lord Vishnu, Prahlada emerges unscathed, while his aunt burns to death.
+Holi commemorates this, and huge bonfires are burnt on the eve of Holi on the full Moon night as its symbolic representation of victory of good.